David Warburton: Philanthropy

 Until 2017 Warburton was a Trustee of the Down's Syndrome support charity Ups and Downs Southwest.

 Until 2022 he was a Trustee of the national youth music charity Music for Youth.
 In June 2018 he joined the Board of the National Youth Orchestra of Great Britain and was appointed chair of its Development Board.
 He was also a Trustee of British Youth Music Theatre.

 Personal life and death

 Warburton was married to public relations professional Harriet Baker-Bates for over 20 years.
 They divorced in 2024.

 He was a member of Mensa, and a Fellow of the Royal Society of Arts.

-He died suddenly from a suspected pulmonary embolism at his home in Chelsea, London, on 26 August 2025, aged 59.
+Warburton died suddenly from a suspected pulmonary embolism at his home in Chelsea, London, on 26 August 2025, aged 59.
 The Metropolitan Police stated that his death was "unexpected but not suspicious".